 Framework Purpose

-Uniform Network Code (UNC), TPD, Section V5 defines a Research Body as [an organisation who requires access to gas industry data for an agreed objective and agreed period of time].
+Uniform Network Code (UNC), TPD, Section V5 states:

+a “Research Body” is an organisation which requires access to gas industry data for an Agreed Objective and an agreed period of time.
+An “Agreed Objective” may include (but is not limited to) the following, but only where the Research Body can demonstrate to the DSC Contract Management Committee that their research will benefit consumers, government or society: promoting innovation; developing/delivering operational excellence; and/or developing/delivering efficiency in the UK energy industry.

 The purpose of this framework is to set out the steps the CDSP will follow when a Research Body is looking to gain access to gas industry data (“Acceptance Criteria”).

-The DSC Contract Management Committee (CoMC) will be responsible for approving and maintaining the Research Body Request Framework (“Framework”).
+The Data Services Contract (DSC) Contract Management Committee (CoMC) will be responsible for approving and maintaining the Research Body Request Framework (“Framework”).
 The Framework will be utilised by the Central Data Service Provider (CDSP) to check against when assessing a Research Body request.
-[The CoMC will be expected to approve the CDSP recommendation.]
+For the avoidance of doubt, the CoMC will get visibility of every Research Body Request received by the CDSP and will be expected to approve the CDSP recommendation.

 The proposed checks are summarised below:

 Process for amending this Framework